 Framingham, MA 01702 US

-Upon receiving a written request, we will contact you directly, investigate your request and work to address your concerns.
-We will respond to your request without undue delay within 30 days.
-We reserve the right to take reasonable steps to verify customer identity prior to granting access or processing changes or corrections.
+Upon receiving a written request, we will contact you directly, investigate your request, and work to address your concerns.
+We will respond to your request without undue delay.
+We reserve the right to take reasonable steps to verify your identity prior to granting access or processing changes or corrections.

-This Privacy Statement may change from time to time, and we will post on our websites any updated Privacy Statement.
-Recent changes to the Privacy Statement are documented below.
-Each version of this Privacy Statement will be identified by its effective date displayed at the top of this Privacy Statement.
+This Privacy Statement may change from time to time, and we will post on our websites any updated Privacy Notice.
+Recent changes to the Privacy Notice are documented below.
+Each version of this Privacy Notice will be identified by its effective date displayed at the top of this Privacy Notice.

 What has changed: